-Rent Your Own Private Island Off the Coast of Belize for Less Than $500
+Rent Your Own Private Island Off the Coast of Belize for Less Than $800

 Ever wanted an entire island to yourself?
 Turns out you can rent one on Airbnb.

-Find some friends, split the cost, and you can offically go on the Best.
+Find some friends, split the cost, and you can officially go on the Best.
 Vacation.
 Ever.
-The accommodations are fit for four people, with three bedrooms and four beds in total.
+The accommodations are fit for six people, with four bedrooms, four beds, and an air mattress.

 In addition to a private island, this Bird Island rental also includes: